madjar/aurifere/README.rst

 Updates all the packages installed from AUR on your system.

 Aurifere is only a AUR wrapper and can't replace pacman.
-What I do is using yaourt to the usual way, and start aurifere whan yaourt tells me there is some update.
+What I do is using yaourt to the usual way, and start aurifere when yaourt tells me there is some update.

 Explaination